robosam2003/UKSEDS_Daedalus/README.md

-# UKSEDS Team Daedalus - A G-class rocket made for the UKSEDS Orbex National Rocketry Championship
+# UKSEDS Team Daedalus - "In thrust we trust"

 # Circuitry
 This rocket used breakout boards to house components.
 This made testing and verification easier before ordering the final PCB.
 The PCB was designed in EAGLE using many custom libraries.